Seriema: Behaviour and ecology

 Ecologically, the seriema is the South American counterpart of the African secretary bird.
 They feed on insects, snakes, lizards, frogs, young birds, and rodents, with small amounts of plant food (including maize and beans).
 They often associate with grazing livestock, probably to take insects the animals disturb.
-When seriemas catch small reptiles, they beat the prey on the ground (Redford and Peters 1986) or throw it at a hard surface to break resistance and also the bones.
-If the prey is too large to swallow whole, it will be ripped into smaller pieces with a sickle claw by holding the prey in the beak and tearing it apart with the claw.
+When seriemas catch small reptiles, they beat the prey on the ground or throw it at a hard surface to break resistance and also the bones.

 Because of these feeding behaviors, seriemas are important by eating detritivores and helping the soil get more nutrients from dead plant matter.

 In contact with humans, seriemas are suspicious and if they feel threatened, usually spread their wings and face the threat.
 They walk in pairs or small groups.
 Although perfectly capable of flying, they prefer to spend most of their time on land.
 They take flight only when necessary, for example to escape a predator.
 Overnight they take shelter in the treetops, where they also build their nests.